Literature Is Entertainment or It Is Nothing

 Neddal Ayad: What’s your take on artists (in the general sense) who play up mild cases of depression and use it as an excuse for acting out?

 Thomas Ligotti: It does seem that every writer who has ever been the least bit wacky in the head has written an essay, sometimes even a bestselling book, about their experience.
 This is just what writers do, and these days there’s a demand for this genre.
-Scott Fitzgerald wrote “The Crack-Up”, and Tolstoy wrote A Confession.
+Scott Fitzgerald wrote “The Crack-Up” affiliate link, and Tolstoy wrote A Confession affiliate link.
 These probably wouldn’t go over very well in today’s market because they’re not exotically cute in the manner of the book on which the movie Girl, Interrupted was based.
-The author of that book started a campaign against benzodiazepines—tranquilizers—that continues to this day.
+The author of that book started a campaign against benzodiazepines — tranquilizers — that continues to this day.
 Without tranquilizers, I would exist in unending nightmare, as would millions of other people who have panic-anxiety disorder, a condition that is often comorbid with depression.

 Neddal Ayad: Can you write during a depressive episode?